Skip to content

 the research and literature on intimate partner violence to develop competencies in prevention, intervention and resources, and the implications for programs and policies to assist the victim and the abuser.
 PREREQUISITE: PY 285 or SW 302

-Healthcare Concentration Courses – 11 credits
+Healthcare Concentration – Required Courses

 Credits